tino/pyFirmata/README.rst

     board.digital[13].write(1)

+For any other functionality use the pin class.

 The pin class
 -------------
-If you use a pin more often, it can be worth using the `get_pin` method of the board.
-It lets you specify what pin you need by a string, composed of 'a' or 'd' (depending on wether you need an analog or digital pin), the pin number, and the mode ('i' for input, 'o' for output, 'p' for pwm).
+The `get_pin` requests the class of pin by specifying a string, composed of 'a' or 'd' (depending on wether you need an analog or digital pin), the pin number, and the mode ('i' for input, 'o' for output, 'p' for pwm).
 All seperated by `:`.
 Eg. `a:0:i` for analog 0 as input or `d:3:p` for